-As the name suggest, a share-buyback or a share repurchase refers to the process when a company re-acquires its own stock or, in other words, the company buys shares back from its shareholders. in Australia, the Australian Securities & Investments Commission ('ASIC') as well as the Corporations Act 2001, lay out a number of rules and regulations for buybacks.
+As the name suggests, a share-buyback or a share repurchase refers to the process when a company re-acquires its own stock or, in other words, the company buys shares back from its shareholders. in Australia, the Australian Securities & Investments Commission (‘ASIC’) as well as the Corporations Act 2001, layout a number of rules and regulations for buybacks.

 Why Companies Consider Share Buybacks